Suggested links

 Ambien Addiction Treatment

-Treatment for Ambien addiction is available for people with mild to severe addictions.
-Your doctor or another medical professional can work with you to determine what your specific needs are and help you select from the available treatment options to help you recover.
+Treatment for Ambien addiction is available for people with anything from mild to severe addictions.
+Your doctor or another medical professional can work with you to determine your specific needs and help you select from the available treatment options to help you recover.

 In some cases, your treatment will begin with medical detox, which is a supervised detoxification process.
-Medical professionals will monitor you during medical detox as your body eliminates any Ambien from your system.
+During medical detox, you will be monitored by medical professionals as your body eliminates any Ambien from your system.

-This detox can occur in an inpatient setting, but in many cases, detox can safely occur in an outpatient format.
+This detox can take place in an inpatient setting, but in many cases, detox can safely occur in an outpatient format.

-Inpatient settings such as a residential program or inpatient rehab exist as structured environments where patients can reside 24/7.
+Inpatient settings such as Residential Programs or Inpatient Rehab are structured environments where patients can reside 24/7.
 These types of rehab centers help the addict work through their physical symptoms as well as provide psychological support, such as cognitive-behavioral therapy, to help the individual create better behaviors and patterns in their lives.

 Outpatient settings may be recommended for those with a lower addiction risk (i.e., no additional drug abuse or history of substance use disorder).
-Partial Hospitalization Programs allow patients to visit a hospital or similar facility to receive care during the day, but they can return home in the evenings.
+Programs such as Partial Hospitalization allow patients to visit a hospital or similar facility to receive care during the day, but they can return home in the evenings.

-Other forms of outpatient care, such as Intensive Outpatient Programs (IOP) act as both a lower-intensity rehab for those with minor addiction concerns and a stepping stone for those in existing inpatient treatment facilities but would still benefit from ongoing support.
+Other forms of outpatient care, such as IOP (Intensive Outpatient Programs), act as both a lower-intensity rehab for those with minor addiction concerns as well as a stepping stone for those who are in existing inpatient treatment facilities but would still benefit from ongoing support.

 Ambien Statistics

-In 2019, the FDA announced that they would update the warning labels on certain sedative-hypnotics, including Ambien.
-This update was designed to make the risks of Ambien and similar sleeping medications more obvious to the user.
+In 2019, the FDA announced that it would update the warning labels on certain sedative-hypnotics, including Ambien.
+This update was designed to clarify the risks of Ambien and similar sleeping medications to the user.

-While rare, these “complex behaviors” instances resulted in patients engaging in various activities while not fully awake.
+While rare, these instances of “complex behaviors” resulted in patients engaging in various activities while not fully awake.

 Of the 66 cases reviewed by the FDA, they report the following information: